By: Ranilo Abando (Manila, October 23, 2020) ***

 As I have mentioned previously, the eagle was commonly used by the ancients as the symbol of the spirit.
 What then symbolizes the double heads of just one bird?
 They are the two spirits that had split from one original spirit.
 One of them is in the spiritual world now, above the mind column of each person, and the other one is on earth — the human spirit.
 The two are destined to reunite at the end of days, after the human spirit has finished its pilgrimage into these lower worlds being built by his own mind column.

 The above symbol is the Eye of Ra.
 The sun god Ra represents the human seat of consciousness or spirit.
 The eye symbol represents his consciousness.
 A spirit is some sort of a perpetual and independent high-grade information center that automatically generates consciousness.

 The Yin and Yang symbol above is a very ancient one.
 It represents the Law of Balance, which is older than time itself.
 In fact, this law is likely the cause why existence arose.
 Originally there was only non-existence — an ocean of primordial singularity or total chaos.
 But because non-existence had to be balanced, existence was born.
 Likewise, because total disorder had to be balanced, order was born.

-The winged scarab symbol above is from ancient Egypt.
+The winged scarab symbol holding a small sun disk above is from ancient Egypt.
 It represents the human spirit that rises from the ashes like a phoenix.
 The adult scarab beetle usually emerges from the rotten manure where it was born, as if new life was produced from waste.
-Like the sun god Shamash that rises from the east after journeying from the underworld, the human spirit renews its cycle of life in the virtual physical reality built by its lower mind.
+Like the metaphorical sun god Shamash that rises from the east after journeying from the underworld, the human spirit rises into a pleasant dreamworld reality of his own making in his upper mind, and then renews his cycle of life in the virtual physical reality built by his lower mind.

 (Thanks to pixabay.com for all the photos of symbols above)